Coordinate Linear Variance Reduction for Generalized Linear Programming: Introduction

 \subsection{Motivation}

-We sharpen the focus from general bilinearly coupled convex-concave min-max problems to~\eqref{eq:glp} and its primal-dual formulation~\eqref{eq:pd-glp}, because many complicated models can be reformulated as \eqref{eq:glp} and \eqref{eq:glp} possesses additional structure that can be exploited in algorithm design.
-Our motivation for focusing on~\eqref{eq:glp} is to bridge the large gap between the well-studied stochastic variance reduced first-order methods~\citep{johnson2013accelerating,allen2017katyusha,song2020variance,song2021variance} and the increasingly popular and complicated, yet highly structured large-scale problems arising in distributionally robust optimization (DRO)~\citep{wiesemann2014distributionally, shafieezadeh2015distributionally, namkoong2016stochastic, esfahani2018data,hu2018does, duchi2018learning, li2019first, duchi2021statistics, yu2021fast}; see also a recent survey by \citet{rahimian2019distributionally} and references therein.
+We sharpen the focus from general bilinearly coupled convex-concave min-max problems to~\eqref{eq:glp} and its primal-dual formulation~\eqref{eq:pd-glp}, because many complicated models can be reformulated as \eqref{eq:glp} and because this formulation possesses additional structure that can be exploited in algorithm design.
+Our motivation for focusing on~\eqref{eq:glp} is to bridge the large gap between the well-studied stochastic variance reduced first-order methods~\cite{johnson2013accelerating,allen2017katyusha,song2020variance,song2021variance} and the increasingly popular and complicated, yet highly structured large-scale problems arising in distributionally robust optimization (DRO)~\cite{wiesemann2014distributionally, shafieezadeh2015distributionally, namkoong2016stochastic, esfahani2018data,hu2018does, duchi2018learning, li2019first, duchi2021statistics, yu2021fast}; see also a recent survey by \cite{rahimian2019distributionally} and references therein.

-For DRO problems with ambiguity sets defined by $f$-divergence \citep{namkoong2016stochastic,hu2018does,levy2020large}, the original formulation is a nonbilinearly coupled convex-concave min-max problem.
-Even the well constructed reformulation in~\citet{levy2020large} does not admit unbiased stochastic gradients, leading to complicated algorithms and analysis.
-For DRO problems with ambiguity sets defined by Wasserstein metric \citep{shafieezadeh2015distributionally, esfahani2018data, li2019first,yu2021fast}, the original formulation is infinite-dimensional in general.
-(There are finite-dimensional reformulations \citep{shafieezadeh2015distributionally,esfahani2018data} for the special cases of logistic regression or smooth convex losses.)
-Solvers that have been proposed for DRO with Wasserstein metric are either multiple-loop deterministic ADMM~\citep{li2019first} or are designed for general convex-concave problems \citep{yu2021fast}.
+For DRO problems with ambiguity sets defined by $f$-divergence \cite{namkoong2016stochastic,hu2018does,levy2020large}, the original formulation is a nonbilinearly coupled convex-concave min-max problem.
+Even the well constructed reformulation in~\cite{levy2020large} does not admit unbiased stochastic gradients, leading to complicated algorithms and analysis.
+For DRO problems with ambiguity sets defined by Wasserstein metric \cite{shafieezadeh2015distributionally, esfahani2018data, li2019first,yu2021fast,HoNW20a}, the original formulation is in general infinite-dimensional.
+(Finite-dimensional reformulations \cite{shafieezadeh2015distributionally,esfahani2018data} exist for special cases of logistic regression and smooth convex losses.)
+Solvers that have been proposed for DRO with Wasserstein metric are either multiple-loop deterministic ADMM~\cite{li2019first} or are designed for general convex-concave problems \cite{yu2021fast}.